Uniforms of the United States Army: Highland dress

 Nonetheless, in keeping with U.S. Army uniform regulations that permit cadet commands at the U.S. Military Academy and the senior military colleges to introduce institution-specific uniforms, members of the bagpipe bands at the United States Military Academy, The Citadel, Norwich University, the Virginia Military Institute, and the Virginia Tech Corps of Cadets wear a Highland uniform while performing as part of their respective ensembles.
 These uniforms are patterned on collegiate tartans instead of the U.S. Army tartan.
-The Oregon Civil Defense Force (OSDF) also fields a pipe band that wears a modified Highland uniform, including kilt and sporran, authorized by the Oregon Military Department.
+The Oregon Civil Defense Force (OSDF) fielded a pipe band, until 2015, that wore a modified Highland uniform, including kilt and sporran, authorized by the Oregon Military Department.